HaniAlshikh/bachelor-thesis/deploy/README.md

 > **_IMPORTENTE:_**  If you decided to make changes on the [setup files](setup) please make sure to do a wide search and replace all occurrences if applicable.

-1. Deploy to the cluster and all resources:
+1. Deploy all resources to a local cluster:

     ```shell
     make deploy